 In a centrifugal barrel tumbling machine, the operator can adjust the speed of tumbling.
 This level of control allows for finer finishing and polishing at lower speeds, and aggressive deburring and edge smoothing at higher speeds.

 Centrifugal barrel tumbling machines are especially well-adapted for removal of significant burrs and blending lines left by machining.
 They also offer excellent performance in polishing and burnishing applications.
-When used with various types of ceramic and organic (e.g., corn-cob) media, centrifugal barrel machines can achieve virtually any part finish from super-fine surface finish polishing to burr removal.
+When used with various types of ceramic and organic (e.g., corn-cob) media, a centrifugal barrel machine can achieve virtually any part finish from super-fine surface finish polishing to burr removal.

 Centrifugal barrel finishing systems are industry workhorses and are used with many types of metals, including brass, aluminum, steel, stainless steel, chrome, and titanium.
 Note that this type of system does not deburr plastic parts, because plastic is too pliable for this process.